oh-my-fish/oh-my-fish/README.md

 ## Usage

 Enabling a new plugin or theme is as easy as it should be.
 Open your fish configuration file `~/.config/fish/config.fish` and specify the theme and the plugins you want to use.

 As an example, to enable rails and git plugins add this line `set fish_plugins git rails` to your configuration file.

+Before setting down on a theme, you might want to have a go with all themes using our quick [theme switcher](https://github.com/bpinto/oh-my-fish/blob/master/plugins/theme/README.md) by typing `theme --help` on your shell.

 ## Customization